sawmj/sawmj.github.io/_tabs/about.md

 {: .prompt-tip }

 - Secured and found more than 100 Web Application Vulnerabilities in many companies such as LinkedIn, Medium, IBM and many more.
+- Knowledge and experience as a Cyber Security Analyst (SOC Analyst).
 - Hands-on experience in Network and Infrastructure Penetration Testing.
--	Knowledge and hands-on experience required as a Cyber Security Analyst (SOC).
--   Hands-on experience in IAM/PAM Solutions Implementation.
+- Practical experience in IAM/PAM Solutions Implementation.
 - Solid foundation in AWS cloud services.

 > `Certifications`{: .filepath }